15 Secret Ways We Save Money on Flights

 Here’s an example of what I mean:

-Before booking that ridiculously inexpensive flight to Rome, think about how you will have a 7-hour layover in Amsterdam (not really enough to get out and explore the city).
+Before booking the cheapest flight you can find to Rome, think about how you will have a 7-hour layover in Amsterdam (not really enough to get out and explore the city).
 Then you arrive in Rome at 4:30 a.m. when the only way to get to your hotel is an overpriced taxi.
 And check-in at your hotel isn’t until 2 p.m., unless you book the previous night, of course.

 So now you have a long layover, an overpriced taxi and an extra night at a hotel to consider.
 Is it really worth saving $100 on your flight?